 Hope Graham Program

-- A systematic, multi-sensory approach — Orton-Gillingham
+- A systematic, multi-sensory approach to teaching reading based upon the philosophy of Orton-Gillingham

 - Training in the latest assistive technologies, ensuring that HGP students can access content and demonstrate their learning without barriers

 "There is transformative power within our Hope Graham Program.
 We witness positive changes in everything from academic skills to their sense of self-efficacy and self-advocacy."